henrikstranneheim/MIP_api/docs/MIP_overview.rst

  		* Separate pathogenic transcripts for correct downstream annotation
  	* Annotate all alleles for a position
  		* Split multi-allelic records into single records to ease annotation
+ 	* Annotate coverage across genetic region using Chanjo
+ 	* Extracts QC-metrics and stores them in YAML format
  - Standardized
  	* Use standard formats whenever possible
  - Visualization
   	* Ranks variants according to pathogenic potential
- 	* Output is directly compatibel with Scout
+ 	* Output is directly compatibel with Scout and Puzzle

 Example Usage